A Different Kind of Therapy

-It's normal to feel nervous.
+It’s completely normal to feel anxious before starting therapy.

 Getting Started